 Other reference books

 For a long time, the Oxford Dictionary of Quotations was a 'must' for both setters and solvers of themed puzzles.
-As a source of inspiration for setters it still has some value, but solvers cannot be expected to have the latest version (currently the 2009 7th edition) and the 'turnover' of quotations is far greater than that of words in a dictionary.
-Personally, I find the current edition deeply disappointing and find the web a better source of information when setting and when solving.
+As a source of inspiration for setters it still has some value, but solvers cannot be expected to have the latest version (currently the 2014 8th edition) and the 'turnover' of quotations is far greater than that of words in a dictionary.
+Personally, I find the more recent editions deeply disappointing and find the web a better source of information when setting and when solving.

 Brewer's Dictionary of Phrase and Fable is a splendid source of arcane information, and can be of assistance to a setter seeking inspiration.
 Solvers of the Spectator crossword are likely to have a copy, but is otherwise not a standard solving reference.